 2FA Support (TOTP)

-How to send 2FA codes (TOTP) to Skyvern
+How to send TOTP codes (2FA/MFA/Verification Code) to Skyvern

-- Option 2: Skyvern gets the code from your endpoint
+- Option 4: Let Skyvern get the code from your server (webhook)

 You can pass totp_identifier

 when running a task or a workflow.
-When the TOTP code arrives at your inbox, all you need to do is to send the email/message (Gmail + Zapier integration can be a good solution to set up email forwarding) to Skyvern’s TOTP endpoint.
+When the TOTP code arrives at your inbox, all you need to do is to send the email/message to Skyvern’s TOTP endpoint.

 Forwarding Your Email To Skyvern (Gmail + Zapier)